British Values at Walesby C of E Primary School

 Our Christian ethos underpins mutual respect and tolerance of a multi-cultural society.

-Pupils’ experiences about different faiths and beliefs are broadened through the teaching of RE, PSHCE and SMSC.
+Pupils’ experiences about different faiths and beliefs are broadened through the teaching of RE, PSHE and SMSC.
 Links are made between different religions, covering themes such as beliefs, practices, buildings and artefacts, tolerance and respect.
 Our assemblies explore different values within a Christian framework, yet linking beliefs and faiths of different cultures and places.
 Assemblies also address pertinent issues such as bullying, e-safety and child protection.

 Our curriculum – supported by school visits and our links with our local Chuch - develops cultural appreciation, including aspects of British heritage such as local history (mining), art and music.